 - How are parents involved in the setting?
 How can I be involved?

 Parents are encouraged to be fully involved in their child’s school experience, through attending meetings, supporting homework tasks, completing consultations and attending open days.
-Sneyd Academy also has active parents forum and PTFA groups.
-School staff will always be willing to meet with parents on request at a mutually convenient time.
+Sneyd Academy also has an active parents forum and PTFA groups.

 - What do I I do if I want to make a complaint?

 If there are any concerns we encourage parents to approach the class teacher in the first instance.
 A response from the class teacher, the SENCO or the head teacher (as appropriate) will be made as soon as possible.
 If a formal complaint to the Governors is needed correspondence should be addressed to Mr D Walley - Chair of Governors.
 Please see more details on the Complaints Policy which can be found on the Sneyd Academy website or available from the school office.

 - What other support Is available to parents and how can I contact them?

 Referral Team - 01782 235100

 SENMAS (Special Educational Need Monitoring and Assessment Service)